maplesyrup-0606/Mercury/UBC/CPEN 4-1/CPSC 425/Lectures/Lecture 1.md

 $$\frac{1}{z'}-\frac{1}{z}=\frac{1}{f}$$
 - $f$ is focal length, distance where image is going to be in focus.
 - $z$ is the position of the object.
-- $z’$ is how far the image plane is for the image to be in focus.
+- $z’$ is distance from lens to the imaging plane.

 If we know our focal length and where the object is in the world → we can figure where to place our image plane to be in focus.
 Where pinhole would be focus anywhere.
+==Only objects at particular depth from the camera will be in focus on the imaging plane.== ==Any where else further or closer than z’ will be blurred since they form a circle of confusion on the image plane.==

 If we have light rays that are parallel (objects really far away and the rays become nearly parallel),
 $$\lim_{ z \to \infty } \frac{1}{z'}-\frac{1}{z}=\frac{1}{z'}=\frac{1}{f}$$